 - Permit holders cannot work towards permanent residency in Singapore.

-- Female workers will have their permit cancelled if they become pregnant, and they will need government permission to marry a Singapore citizen or permanent resident.
+- Female workers will have their permits cancelled if they become pregnant, and they will need government permission to marry a Singapore citizen or permanent resident.

 Singaporean companies hiring employees under the Asian Work Permit must provide health insurance up to $11,000 USD.
 They must also pay a monthly levy per employee, averaging around $300 USD.
 Processing for this Work Permit can take as little as 1 day, once the hiring company has been exhaustively approved by the government.